This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Always make sure that you have on a PFD while you are paddling a kayak.
 Make sure that it fits snuggly and that it is properly sized to fit your body.
 Also, check that it is still in good condition before you go out on the water.

 Kayaking is not something that can be taken lightly, and advancing to rapid and rough water too soon can make a situation turn deadly in seconds.
 Make sure that your skill level is up to par before attempting something more dangerous.
 If you are not sure of your skill level, consider taking a kayaking class to help you feel more comfortable.
 If you are unsure, don’t try and show off to impress your friends.
+When in doubt, start off with a kayaking instructor who can show you how to handle trickier conditions.

 Too Much Sun Exposure